Pope Urban VIII: Death and legacy

-Urban VIII's death on 29 July 1644 is said to have been hastened by chagrin at the result of the Wars of Castro.
+Urban VIII's death, on 29 July 1644, is said to have been hastened by chagrin at the result of the Wars of Castro.
 Because of the costs incurred by the city of Rome to finance this war, Urban VIII became immensely unpopular with his subjects.

 On his death, the bust of Urban VIII that lay beside the Palace of the Conservators on the Capitoline Hill was rapidly destroyed by an enraged crowd, and only a quick-thinking priest saved the sculpture of the late pope belonging to the Jesuits from a similar fate.

 Following his death, international and domestic machinations resulted in the papal conclave not electing Cardinal Giulio Cesare Sacchetti, who was closely associated with some members of the Barberini family.
 Instead, it elected Cardinal Giovanni Battista Pamphili, who took the name of Innocent X, as his successor at the papal conclave of 1644.

 Portrayals in fiction

 Urban VIII is a recurring character in the Ring of Fire alternative history hypernovel by Eric Flint et al. where he is favorably portrayed.
 He is especially prominent in 1634: The Galileo Affair (in which he makes the fictional Grantville priest, Larry Mazzare, a cardinal), and in 1635: The Cannon Law, 1635: The Papal Stakes, and 1636: The Vatican Sanction.
 He is somewhat less favorably presented in Galileo's Dream by Kim Stanley Robinson.
+He is a sinister character in the radio play In Praise of Evil by David Pownall, first broadcast on BBC Radio in 2013.
+The play features an imaginary meeting between the Pope and the composer Monteverdi.